junhao12131/whiteboards/README.md

 ## Client side usage

-The default path is
+The default whiteboard path is
 ```
 [server address]:3000/whiteboard
 ```
-For stylus devices, you can provide a hash tag to allow only stylus input, i.e.
+For stylus devices, you can provide a hash tag to allow stylus input only, i.e.
 ```
 [server address]:3000/whiteboard#stylusOnly
 ```